All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Do all GLP-1 medications cause the same amount of muscle loss?

 The proportion of lean mass lost is roughly similar across GLP-1 medications when total weight loss is comparable.
-However, medications that produce more total weight loss (like tirzepatide at higher doses) may result in more absolute lean mass lost.
+But medications that produce more total weight loss (like tirzepatide at higher doses) may result in more absolute lean mass lost.
 The percentage of weight lost as lean mass typically ranges from 25 to 40 percent without exercise intervention, regardless of which GLP-1 you take.

 How quickly can I rebuild muscle after GLP-1 weight loss?